jugro27/M08-Annual-Business-Survey-Assesment/README.md

 3. Read the ETL report to understand the steps that were taken to clean the raw datasets used

 4. Read the final report for an in-depth explanation of how and why the visualizations were made in the ABS2019.ipynb file

+5. Look through the presentation slides to get a general idea of the report for a more broad understanding